HawkX-XirisX/TLL_Loot-System/README.md

 [!IMPORTANT]

-BETA / WORK IN PROGRESS
+🚧 BETA / WORK IN PROGRESS

 TLL Loot System is currently a BETA version and is actively being developed.

-The following systems/categories are still WORK IN PROGRESS:
+Systems still being expanded

-Tools
+🛠️ Tools

-Misc
+📦 Misc

-Food / Drinks — coverage and balance are still expanding
+🍖 Food / Drinks — coverage and balance

-Key spawning and key-required containers are now functional.
+🔑 Key spawning and key-required containers are now functional.

-Their classification, balance, prefab coverage, and progression behavior may still change during development.
+Classification, balance, prefab coverage, and progression behavior may still change during development.

-Scenario makers should thoroughly test scenarios using these systems before relying on them for critical progression.
+Scenario makers should thoroughly test scenarios before relying on beta systems for critical progression.

 Overview